What might have gone wrong — and what you can do about it.

-“Why was my business loan application rejected?”
+Why was my business loan application rejected?

 Many businesses have cash flow problems from time to time, but if your business spends too much time in the red it can mean your loan might not be approved.
-If lenders see that there’s no money for day-to-day operations, it shows that you’re not in a position to make repayments on a loan.
+A low revenue, cashflow gaps and other problems that a loan can’t fix are all red flags for lenders.

 Banks usually require security for business loans, so not holding a personal or business asset such as property, a vehicle, retained income or another investment can cause your application to be rejected.